Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Asymmetric Bregman Divergence: From KL to CE

 where $\epsilon_1,\epsilon_2$ are defined as in Theorem~\ref{thm:w2sg-misfit}. \end{restatable} Notably, both inequalities in Corollary~\ref{cor:w2sg-ce} involve the entropy of the student’s prediction, $H(f_{W'}(X))$.
-This implies that, when CE (either forward one or reverse one) is used to measure population risk, reducing the entropy of the student's output distribution favors the emergence of W2SG.
+This implies that, when CE or RCE is used to measure population risk, reducing the entropy of the student's output distribution favors the emergence of W2SG.
 In other words, high-confidence predictions by the student (i.e., low predictive uncertainty) are beneficial for outperforming the teacher.
-In fact, the original W2SG paper~\citep{burns2023w2s} adopts a regularized loss of the form

-where $\hat{f}_{w'}(x)$ is the hardened prediction of the student\footnote{Note that a confidence threshold is applied in~\cite[Eq.~(1)]{burns2023w2s} to decide whether to harden the prediction.} so $\hat{f}_{w'}(x)$ is a one-hot vector.
+In fact, the original W2SG paper~\citep{burns2023w2s} adopts a regularized loss of the form $ \mathcal{L}_{\text{AUX}} = \beta \ce{f_w(x)}{f_{w'}(x)}+(1-\beta)\ce{\hat{f}_{w'}(x)}{f_{w'}(x)}, $ where $\hat{f}_{w'}(x)$ is the hardened student 's prediction so $\hat{f}_{w'}(x)$ is a one-hot vector.
 This regularization explicitly encourages entropy minimization, consistent with the implications of Corollary~\ref{cor:w2sg-ce}.

 Furthermore, evaluating the quality of a trained model using the forward CE is the de facto standard in practice, then according to Corollary~\ref{cor:w2sg-ce}, minimizing RCE between the teacher and student appears more natural.
 As conjectured at the end of Section~\ref{sec:squared-loss}, this may help reduce $\epsilon_1$ and thereby facilitate W2SG.
 Empirical studies by \cite{yao2025revisiting} have also advocated reverse KL for its mode-seeking property, which benefits strong model performance.
 We now proceed to elaborate on the comparison between CE and RCE as objective functions in W2S training.